carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 ## Loading the data into the graph
 We will extract data from the database and csv files using Carnival data adaptors classes called [Vines](https://carnival-data.github.io/carnival/vines.html).
 Carnival vines provide a lightweight caching mechanism that can reduce computational burden by reducing repeated queries to a database for the same information.
 The implementation of vines for this example can be found [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/vine/ExampleDbVine.groovy).

 Now that we have a way to access the raw data, we need a way to harmonize it and add it to the graph.
 In Carnival, the graph can be manipulated using the [Carnival Graph API](https://carnival-data.github.io/carnival/graph-api.html), which is a layer over the standard [TinkerPop API](https://tinkerpop.apache.org/docs/current/reference/) that provides more semantic support then is inherent in property graphs and works with the previously defined carnival graph model.
 We encapsulate the logic to load the data Carnival [GraphMethods](https://carnival-data.github.io/carnival/graph-method.html).
-Carnival GraphMethods provide a standard way to access the Carnival Graph API, as well as automatically adding [providence infromation](https://carnival-data.github.io/carnival/graph-method.html#graph-method-provenance) to the graph to record that a process was run.
+Carnival GraphMethods provide a standard way to access the Carnival Graph API, as well as automatically adding [provenance infromation](https://carnival-data.github.io/carnival/graph-method.html#graph-method-provenance) to the graph to record that a process was run.
 In our example, the graph methods are defined [here](https://github.com/carnival-data/carnival-demo-biomedical/blob/master/src/main/groovy/example/carnival/micronaut/method/ExampleMethods.groovy).

 > *Taking it further: For this demonstration we ETL all the data when the application starts, however for a different use case you may want to query and load some data on demand or in batch.*